An Introduction To Healthy Keto

 Are there any risks?

 The ketogenic diet is considered safe for most healthy people.
-However, there is an adaptation period that our body goes through which lasts around two weeks.
-During this time some temporary side effects may appear which are referred to as 'keto flu'[19].
+However, there is an adaptation period that our body goes through that lasts around two weeks.
+During this time some temporary side effects may appear, which are referred to as 'keto flu'[19].
 To those side effects belong:

 digestive upset such as constipation, diarrhea, nausea, vomiting,